 A new tradition was forged in the Old Port in Montreal in 2007, courtesy of the boys behind Piknic Electronik.
 It was named Igloofest and it attracted 4,000 electronic music fans.
-By 2012, that crowd transformed in a whopping 70,000 fans willing to dance for hours outdoors during the coldest nights of the year to mixes spun by the crème de la crème in DJ talent.
-The event has in fact become so huge that in 2013, organizers tacked on a FOURTH weekend to its usual three January weekend draw, extending Igloofest deep into February for the first time in its history.
-In 2014, Igloofest runs January 16 through February 8, 2014.
+By 2014, that crowd transformed in a whopping 85,000 fans over its run willing to dance for hours outdoors during the coldest nights of the year to mixes spun by the crème de la crème in DJ talent.
+The event became so huge that by the 2013 edition, organizers extended their usual three weekend run to include a FOURTH weekend, extending Igloofest deeper into February for the first time.
+In 2015, Igloofest is expected to run January 15 to February 7, 2015 (DATES TO BE CONFIRMED).
+In 2014, Igloofest ran January 16 through February 8, 2014.

 "It's such an amazing crowd, people go just absolutely mental from the very first record that you play.
 It must be a Montreal thing!" -Dutch producer Joris Voorn

-So.
-Apart from Joris Voorn, who's had the guts to spin at Igloofest?
+Apart from Joris Voorn, who's had the temerity to spin at Igloofest?
 Past guests include:

 IGLOOFEST 2014 HIGHLIGHTS